Honk honk! My name’s PICKLE and I’m looking for my forever farm in sunny SoCal!

 - There’s NO such thing as a micro, teacup, pocket, whatever itty bitty piggy.
 Pocket pigs are a lie sold to unknowing people by greeders.

 - ‘Mini’ is not a breed and doesn’t mean a ‘mini pig’ will stay smol.
-I’m currently 20+ lbs and maybe 3 months old, but I could grow up to 200 lbs or more!
-Who knows, who cares!
+I’m currently 40+ lbs and still under a year, but I could grow up to 200 lbs or more!
+Who knows, who cares.

 - No one knows what kind of pig I am, but I’m all black with a nice round pot and 3 white chin whiskers 🙂

-- Pigs can run a 7-minute mile, and since I’m still a baby, I can probably run faster than that.
+- Pigs can run a 7-minute mile, and since I’m still a youngster, I can prolly run faster than that.

 - Family is for life, and pigs are family too.

-I’m looking for a loving home with people who like to hang out with their farmily.
-I’d also enjoy a friendly pig sibling or two.
+I’m looking for a loving home with experienced pig people who like to hang out with their farmily.
+I’d also enjoy a well-matched pig sibling or few.
 We’re herd animals, after all.
-I love nice dogs and have no problem flirting with my foster fam’s Pyrenees when he’s on duty.
+I love nice dogs and have no problem flirting with my foster fam’s Pyrenees.
 I also think tunneling through a giant pile of straw makes bedtime a little more enjoyable.

 Southern California only please